 \section{Discussion}

 The interdisciplinary field of quantum resources and quantum frameworks with algorithms in machine learning presents an emerging and highly fascinating direction of research.
 In recent years, machine learning has shown considerable promise in interdisciplinary quantum foundations research.
-It has become part of an ever-expanding toolbox of techniques in quantum information theory, including applications such as the formulation of Bell-type inequalities and the characterization of quantum correlations \cite{Machine_Learning_Nonlocal_Correlations:PhysRevLett.122.200401, Machine_Learning_Detection_of_Bell_Nonlocality_in_Quantum_Many-Body-Systems:PhysRevLett.120.240402, Tamas_2020, Probabilistic_Graphical_Models:Koller1989, Learning_Functional_Causal_Models_with_Generative_Neural_Networks:Goudet2018, Causality:Hitchcock2001}.
-However, going deeper beyond the common practice of employing machine learning purely as a computational tool, we find a developing yet important niche direction where machine learning architectures can be adapted using physics and foundations to build novel and more robust frameworks.
+It has become part of an ever-expanding toolbox of techniques in quantum information theory, including applications such as the formulation of Bell-type inequalities and the characterization of quantum correlations \cite{Machine_Learning_Nonlocal_Correlations:PhysRevLett.122.200401, Machine_Learning_Detection_of_Bell_nonlocality_in_Quantum_Many-Body-Systems:PhysRevLett.120.240402, Tamas_2020, Probabilistic_Graphical_Models:Koller1989, Learning_Functional_Causal_Models_with_Generative_Neural_Networks:Goudet2018, Causality:Hitchcock2001}.
+However, going deeper beyond the common practice of employing machine learning purely as a computational tool, we find a developing yet important niche direction where machine learning architectures can be adapted using physics and foundational insights to build novel and more robust frameworks.

-On this same note, machine learning algorithms are more known to be useful for learning and predicting from structured data, and hence seldom used in providing conclusive answers to foundational questions.
-The framework we use lies in the interdisciplinary niche, where, although algorithmic in nature, it is structurally foundational as it succeeds by answering the question of whether the Bell experiment statistics can be learned or not.
-In particular, our framework employs a Bayesian network, where node values are probability distributions consistent with the DAG structure of the causal network we are studying.
-Coupled with a learning algorithm, this framework adjusts the node values by learning over the local statistics of the network scenario.
+On the same note, machine learning algorithms are traditionally known to be useful for learning and predicting from structured data and hence are seldom used in providing conclusive answers to foundational questions.
+The framework we use is different and lies in the interdisciplinary niche, where, though algorithmic in nature, our framework is structurally foundational, as it succeeds by answering the question of whether the Bell experiment statistics can be learned or not.
+Specifically, our framework employs a quantum-informed LHV Bayesian network, where node values are probability distributions consistent with the classical DAG structure of the quantum network we are studying.
+Coupled with a learning algorithm, this framework adjusts the node values by learning the local statistics of the network scenario.
 This fundamental difference raises the utility of the model from a data-driven model to a foundational framework.
-Our model remains operational to use, as we establish the model using the $two \times two$ layered response functions to have the sufficient expressivity to capture local models in all scenarios with distributions ranging from individual mixed states of rank 1 to 4.